 Restored to working order, it steamed initially at the Kent & East Sussex Railway.
 However it was too heavy to be used on that line and so its owners relocated it to the Bluebell in 1977, and it has subsequently had two spells of activity.
 The U-class is an ideal locomotive for the size of trains we run on the Bluebell, and its sister locomotive, No.1638, has been restored to working order, again by the Maunsell Locomotive Society, entering service for the first time in 42 years in 2006.

 Because this locomotive's tender was loaned to the Mid Hants Railway for a year, for use with another U-class which was painted in BR lined black livery, No.1618 was repainted in the same scheme, since its existing paint was getting rather tired, and so this is how it is currently displayed.

 SR "USA" class Dock Tank No.WD 1959 (BR 30064)

-30064 ended its days as Eastleigh Works shunter, and on withdrawal in 1967 was sold to the Southern Loco Preservation Co.
-Ltd, and after several years in Hampshire came to the Bluebell along with the other SLP Co. stock, which is now owned by the Bluebell.
+30064 ended its days as Eastleigh Works shunter, and on withdrawal in 1967 it was sold to the Southern Loco Preservation Co.
+Ltd. After several years in Hampshire it came to the Bluebell along with the other SLP Co. stock, which is now owned by the Bluebell.
 Following a number of years in use on the Bluebell, it now awaits major boiler work.
 In 2003 it was repainted into wartime livery as WD 1959.

 BR Standard Tank No.80100

-It is retained because it is the only one of the three to belong to the railway, and the strong links between the class and the line, but relegated to a long-term restoration objective, thanks to the presence on the line of restored 80064 and 80151.
+It is retained because it is the only one of the three to belong to the railway, and the strong links between the class and the line.
+However it is relegated to a long-term restoration objective, thanks to the presence on the line of restored 80064 and 80151.

 Owner: Bluebell Railway